Guiimartinho/vhdl-risc-processor/README.md

 SUBI  - rd, rs1, imm    - rd <= rs1 - imm                           Subtract immediate from contents of rs1, storing the result in rd
 SUBRB - rd, rs1, rs2    - rd <= rs1 - rs2 - overflow                Subtract the contents of rs2 from rs1, along with borrow bit from the previous operation, storing the result in rd
 SUBIB - rd, rs1, imm    - rd <= rs1 - imm - overflow                Subtract immediate from contents of rs1, along with borrow bit from the previous operation, storing the result in rd

+SLL   - rd, rs1			- rd <= (rs1 << 1) & 0						Shift the contents of rs1 left by one bit, with the lsb of the new value being 0, storing the result in rd
+SRL	  - rd, rs1			- rd <= 0 & (rs1 >> 1)						Shift the contents of rs1 right by one bit, with the msb of the new value being 0, storing the result in rd
+SLA	  - rd, rs1			- rd <= (rs1 << 1) & lsb					Shift the contents of rs1 left by one bit, maintaining the lsb of the old value, storing the result in rd
+SRA	  - rd, rs1			- rd <= msb & (rs1 >> 1)					Shift the contents of rs1 right by one bit, maintaining the msb of the old value, storing the result in rd

 ANDR  - rd, rs1, rs2    - rd <= rs1 AND rs2                         AND the contents of rs1 and rs2, storing the result in rd
 ANDI  - rd, rs1, imm    - rd <= rs1 AND imm                         AND immediate with the contents of rs1, storing the result in rd